Last Year at Marienbad: Critical response

-Although it remains disparaged by some critics, Last Year at Marienbad has come to be regarded by many as one of Resnais' greatest works.
-Review aggregation website They Shoot Pictures, Don't They has determined it to be the 83rd most acclaimed movie in history, and it received 23 votes in the British Film Institute's decennial Sight & Sound polls.
-The Japanese filmmaker Akira Kurosawa cited it as one of his favorite films.
+Although it remains disparaged by some critics, Last Year at Marienbad has come to be regarded by many as one of Resnais's greatest works.
+Review aggregation website They Shoot Pictures, Don't They has determined it to be the 83rd most acclaimed film in history, and it received 23 votes in the British Film Institute's decennial Sight and Sound polls.
+Japanese filmmaker Akira Kurosawa cited it as one of his 100 favorite films.

-In July 2018, Marienbad was selected to be screened at the 75th Venice International Film Festival in the "Venice Classics" section.
+On the review aggregator website Rotten Tomatoes, Last Year at Marienbad holds an approval rating of 93% based on 57 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads: "Elegantly enigmatic and dreamlike, this work of essential cinema features exquisite cinematography and an exploration of narrative still revisited by filmmakers today."

-Awards
+Accolades

 The film was refused entry to the Cannes Film Festival, reportedly because Resnais had signed Jean-Paul Sartre's Manifesto of the 121 against the Algerian War, but it won the Golden Lion at the 22nd Venice International Film Festival in 1961.
 In 1962, it was chosen as the best French film of the previous year by the French Syndicate of Cinema Critics.
 It was selected as the French entry for Best Foreign Language Film at the 34th Academy Awards in 1962 and, though it was not chosen as one of the five nominees for that award, Robbe-Grillet was nominated for the Academy Award for Best Original Screenplay the following year for his work on the film.
 The film was also nominated for a Hugo Award in the Best Dramatic Presentation category.